Documentation

 }update_feedback_status

 Updates the status of one or more feedback items.
 Valid transitions: pending → acknowledged → applied, or any → stale.
+Use claim/unclaim to coordinate who's handling what across your team.

 Input